Working Principle and Basic Theory of Transformer Explained

 The transformer is a vital link between the load and the supply.
 The efficiency of the transformer is very important in view of energy saving.

-EMF equation of transformer is very important for understanding the working of the transformer.
-When a sinusoidal voltage is applied to the primary of the
+Understanding the EMF equation of transformer is essential to grasp how transformers work.
+When a sinusoidal AC voltage is applied to the primary coil, it

 When energizing a power transformer, the transformer draws a magnetizing current.
 The magnitude of the magnetizing current is several times higher than the rated current